 6. Virtual Assistant

 The virtual assistant industry is growing as businesses reduce their costs and outsource some basic functions.
-A virtual assistant, or VA, is a highly skilled professional who in more ways than one, serve as administrative assistant except the communication and work are all done online or via email.
+A virtual assistant, or VA, is a highly skilled professional who in more ways than one, serves as an administrative assistant except the communication and work are all done online or via email.
 VAs provides administrative support and other specialized services to businesses, entrepreneurs, executives, and others who are unable to hire a full-time employee but need support.
-This can be a low-cost and recession resistant home business.
+This can be a low-cost and recession-resistant home business.